grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/2-preparing_the_undercloud_director_node_for_deployment.md

 ### Configuring the undercloud with environment files

 You configure the main parameters for the undercloud through the undercloud.conf file.
 You can also perform additional undercloud configuration with an environment file that contains heat parameters.
-This file has been created and modified for this specific Vz VCP 2.x environment
+This file has been created and modified for this specific Openstack 2.x environment

 #### Procedure